krishna-waidande/krishna-waidande.github.io/README.md

 ```

-after i finished the code. i saw that my code is so unreadable. so again i tried to give proper names to my variables. do commentting in code. so that any other person can identify what each line is doing in my code.
+after i finished the code. i saw that my code is unreadable. so again i tried to **give proper names to my variables. do commentting in code.** so that any other person can identify what each line is doing in my code.

 Afterwards I tested this code for different file size.
-It was efficient upto some extent.but again i realise that code can become more effecient if i reduce the no of variables used and if statments from  my code.
-My mentor suggested me that less no of variables and condition statements makes code more clean and chances of any bugs reduces.
+It was efficient upto some extent.but again i realise that code can become more effecient if i reduce the no of variables used and if statments from  my code. **My mentor suggested me that less no of variables and condition statements makes code more clean and chances of any bugs reduces.**

 so tried to modified my code in such a way that it won't contain more no of variables and if statements it took me some time to think logic in that way. but in some time I got the answer for my problem.
 in this way i made a more effecient and much more readable code.